 Location: The ranch is located in the Municipality of Janos, Chihuahua, Mexico about 167 miles west of El Paso, Texas, 247 miles southeast of Tucson, Arizona, and 97 miles southwest of Deming, New Mexico.
-While actually two contiguous ranches, El Berrendo and El Palmar, they are marketed and sold as one ranch.
-The northern fence line for both ranches is on the Mexican/American border in the boot heel of southwest New Mexico.
-El Berrendo headquarters is located at the Berrendo/Antelope Wells Port of Entry.
+While actually two contiguous ranches, Nogales and El Palmar, they are marketed and sold as one ranch, only a few miles south of the Mexican/American border in the boot heel of southwest New Mexico.
 The ranches are accessed primarily via Mexican Highway 2 from the south and New Mexico Highway 81 from the north.

 Water: Most of the precipitation falls during the monsoon season, which is July through September.
 Annual precipitation is about 12 inches rain with an additional 5 inches of snow.
-El Palmar Ranch has 21 wells that are serviced by pumpjack, windmill and submersible pumps.
-The owner is currently drilling 6 irrigation wells in an area of the ranch with plans to irrigate 1,200 acres with 6 center pivots.
-Part of El Berrendo is divided into smaller pastures for high intensity/low frequency rotational management.
+El Palmar ranch has 21 wells that are serviced by pumpjack, windmill and submersible pumps.

-Stocking: The ranch can stock approximately 3,000 – 3,500 cows.
-Weather, location, terrain, a wide variety of grasses and vegetation all combine to support an operation for cow/calf, stocker a combination.
+Stocking: Weather, location, terrain, a wide variety of grasses and vegetation all combine to support an operation for cow/calf, stocker or combination.
 The stocking rate is about 40 acres per AU.
-Steers and heifers coming in weigh 250-300 pounds per head about November 15th and ship out around April 15 weighing 550-650 pounds per head.
 Most of the cattle crossed through the border into the United States originate in Chihuahua, and cattle from the Berrendo area cross into New Mexico at Columbus or Santa Teresa.

 Weather: Winters are cool and sunny with a January average high of 45 °F and occasional snowfalls.
 Summers are warm with June being the warmest month with an average high of 72 °F. The climate in the state of Chihuahua, Mexico, is semi-arid to arid.
 The rainfall pattern is intermediate in the border belt with the peak months of precipitation being July through September.
 The rest of the months are considered dry periods in the state of Chihuahua.
 The growing season typically begins in July with the monsoon rains and lasts until the first freeze, normally in October or November.
 If there is fall and winter moisture a variety of late winter and spring plants are grown including filaree and other high protein plants.